SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 ## Chimera

 Massive flexing claws.
 Lashing draconic tail.
 Nimble leathery wings.
 And not one, but three menacing heads: a snarling lion, a helix-horned ram, and a dragon with fire sparking in their throat.
-Many see the chimera as an aggressor-but few know this creature's origins as a divine guardian.
+Many see the chimera as an aggressor—but few know this creature's origins as a divine guardian.

 ### The First Chimera

 The first chimera was a gift.
-A deity gave a devout queen this young guardian-one with a dragon's cunning, a lion's bravery, and a ram's tenacity.
+A deity gave a devout queen this young guardian—one with a dragon's cunning, a lion's bravery, and a ram's tenacity.
 The queen raised the chimera to be a strong protector not just for herself but also her people, who loved the chimera and their ruler.
 But neighboring lands feared the beast.
 As a conquering force swept into the land, slaughtering the chimera was their fell goal.

 The queen's resulting fury was said to be felt by the gods.
 As she screamed, a nearby volcano erupted, spewing basalt and chimeras over the land.
 With fiery might, the chimeras destroyed the opposing army, then dispersed.
 Each found a new territory and claimed the role of divine protector over that place, its inhabitants, and its treasures.